oxford-arc/jade-docs/docs/source/jade/scheduler/index.rst

 Job partitions on JADE
 ----------------------

-Partitions are Slurm entities defined by the system administrators that allow the separation and control of jobs according to their characteristics.
-Each partition has a a number of compute nodes associated with it, as well as properties that control job placement.
+Partitions are SLURM entities defined by the system administrators that allow the separation and control of jobs according to their characteristics.
+Each partition may have a number of compute nodes associated with it, as well as properties that control job placement.
 A job can be submitted to be executed by a particular partition, and if no partition is specified, the default one is selected.

 There are three partitions on JADE, which are: